-Lastly, we investigate the sizes of the two populations to see whether the overdense environment has affected their structural properties as seen in previous work \citep{kuchner2017,carlsten2021}.
+We investigate the sizes of the two populations to see whether the overdense environment has affected their structural properties, as seen in previous works \citep{kuchner2017,carlsten2021}.
 We use \pysersic, a Bayesian inference fitting tool \citep{pashamiller2023}, to fit 1D S\'{e}rsic profiles to the F444W images.
 In this redshift regime, F444W probes rest-frame $\sim 1.2~\mu m$ where we expect the light to trace the stellar mass distribution of galaxies \citep{bell2001}.
 The methods are described in detail in Zhang et al. (in prep.) and \citet{miller2024}.
 In brief, we simultaneously fit all other sources within 2 arcsecs of the main object, within 2 magnitudes in F277W, F356W, and F444W of the main objects, and a SNR > 5 in F277W, F356W, and F444W.
 We mask any other sources in the UNCOVER DR3 segmentation map.
 We draw samples from the posterior using a No U-turn sampler using 2 chains with 750 warm-up and 500 sampling steps each \citep{hoffman2014, phan2019}.

 We show the mass-size relation in Figure~\ref{fig:mass_size} with the circular scatter points illustrating the median effective radii (semi-major axis) in a given stellar mass bin.
-We perform a KS test in each stellar mass bin comparing the sizes of quiescent galaxies in the overdensity and those in the field.
-Because of the large p-values of 0.49, 0.99, and 0.84 (low-, intermediate-, high-mass), we reject the hypothesis that the overdense and field samples are drawn from the same parent population.
-Our median results are similar to size measurements from \citet{nedkova2021} (HST F160W), \citet{cutler2022} (HST F160W) and \citet{cutler2024} (JWST F444W), all of which use the \textsc{GALFIT} fitting tool \citep{peng2002, peng2010a} and measure primarily field galaxies.
+We perform a KS test in each stellar mass bin comparing the sizes of quiescent galaxies in the proto-cluster and those in the field.
+Because of the large p-values of 0.41, 0.95, and 0.84 (low-, intermediate-, high-mass), we cannot reject the hypothesis that the proto-cluster and field samples are drawn from the same parent population.
+We note that our median sizes are similar to those measured by \citet{nedkova2021} (HST F160W), \citet{cutler2022} (HST F160W) and \citet{cutler2024} (JWST F444W), all of which use the \textsc{GALFIT} fitting tool \citep{peng2002, peng2010a} and measure primarily field galaxies.